Atheism: Ontological arguments

 According to naturalism, nature is all-encompassing.

 Most atheists lean toward ontological monism: the belief that there is only one kind of fundamental substance.

-The philosophical materialism is a view that matter is the fundamental substance in nature.
+Philosophical materialism is a view that matter is the fundamental substance in nature.
 This omits the possibility of a non-material divine being.
 According to physicalism, only physical entities exist.
 Philosophies opposed to the materialism or physicalism include idealism, dualism and other forms of monism.
 Naturalism is also used to describe the view that everything that exists is fundamentally natural, and that there are no supernatural phenomena.
 According to naturalist view, science can explain the world with physical laws and through natural phenomena.
 Philosopher Graham Oppy references a PhilPapers survey that says 56.5% of philosophers in academics lean toward physicalism; 49.8% lean toward naturalism.

 According to Graham Oppy, direct arguments for atheism aim at showing theism fails on its own terms, while indirect arguments are those inferred from direct arguments in favor of something else that is inconsistent with theism.
 For example, Oppy says arguing for naturalism is an argument for atheism since naturalism and theism "cannot both be true".
 Fiona Ellis describes the "expansive naturalism" of John McDowell, James Griffin, and David Wiggins while also asserting there are things in human experience which cannot be explained in such terms, such as the concept of value, leaving room for theism.
 Christopher C. Knight asserts a theistic naturalism.
 Nevertheless, Oppy argues that a strong naturalism favors atheism, though he finds the best direct arguments against theism to be the evidential problem of evil, and arguments concerning the contradictory nature of God were one to exist.